Altinity/clickhouse-backup/Manual.md

    --environment-override value, --env value   override any environment variable via CLI parameter --table value, --tables value, -t value     Download and restore objects which matched with table name patterns, separated by comma, allow ? and * as wildcard
    --restore-database-mapping value, -m value  Define the rule to restore data.
 For the database not defined in this struct, the program will not deal with it.
    --restore-table-mapping value, --tm value   Define the rule to restore data.
-For the table not defined in this struct, the program will not deal with it.
+For the database not defined in this struct, the program will not deal with it.
    --partitions partition_id                   Download and restore backup only for selected partition names, separated by comma
 If PARTITION BY clause returns numeric not hashed values for partition_id field in system.parts table, then use --partitions=partition_id1,partition_id2 format
 If PARTITION BY clause returns hashed string values, then use --partitions=('non_numeric_field_value_for_part1'),('non_numeric_field_value_for_part2') format